My shopping cart

 4. Seeds such as Black Oil Sunflower Seeds can benefit a healthy molt and help bring in a shiny, healthy coat.⁸

 5. Nuts and seeds can be extremely beneficial for underweight, senior, and disabled rabbits as well as those with megacolon who oftentimes have trouble keeping weight on.
 Nuts have fatty acids balanced with fiber that can help with weight gain with reduced proliferation of "bad" bacteria compared with fruits.

 A general rule of thumb is to offer up to 1 tsp of seeds per 5 lbs body weight.
 A couple (literally 1 or 2) nuts is enough.
-You can feed daily but it is our personal recommendation to only feed a few times a week.
-This also preserves them as a very special treat!
+It is our personal recommendation to only feed a 1-2 times a week.
+This prevents over-feeding and also preserves them as a very special treat!
 Remember that just as with any other treat item, do not overfeed!
 Overfeeding any food item can cause gut disruptions.

 Nuts and seeds got a bad wrap and were overgeneralized as "bad" for rabbits mainly because of muesli mixes and treat sticks.
 Many rabbit advocate organizations and individuals make blanket states such as "Don't ever feed your rabbit seeds, nuts, corn, etc. They can cause dental, digestive, and weight issues."
 While the anti-muesli movement is admirable and well-intentioned to encourage people to stop feeding unhealthy pellet mixes, it created the illusion that all nuts and seeds were dangerous for rabbits which simply isn't true.
 Certain nuts and seeds, like our Black Oil Sunflower Seeds, fed occasionally and in small amounts can certainly be a healthy treat for rabbits providing beneficial nutrients and variety.